 Dundee is a city located in Polk County Florida.
-Dundee has a 2020 population of 5,833.
-Dundee is currently growing at a rate of 4.72% annually and its population has increased by 57.18% since the most recent census, which recorded a population of 3,711 in 2010.
+With a 2020 population of 5,539, it is the 437th largest city in Florida and the 6173rd largest city in the United States.
+Dundee is currently growing at a rate of 2.82% annually and its population has increased by 5.81% since the most recent census, which recorded a population of 5,235 in 2020.
+Spanning over 12 miles, Dundee has a population density of 528 people per square mile.

 According to the most recent ACS, the racial composition of Dundeewas: